 rails, and does so.
 Otherwise it assumes you meant

 r db:migrate == migrating....

 r db Welcome to psql 8.3.17, the PostgreSQL interactive terminal.

 script/rails or bundle exec rails?

 You’ll notice that

 bundle exec rails.
-In general, I’ve learned to always use bundle exec to ensure correct behavior of executables in a Rails project.
+You may wonder why; after all we’ve been taught to always use bundle exec to ensure correct behavior of executables in a Rails project.
 But this is actually overkill for the